phpvms/docs/docs/installation/installation.md

 ---
 id: installation
 title: Installation
-sidebar_label: Installation
 ---

 The installation requires a few steps:

 1. File Permissions - some folders are written into and their permissions need to be configured properly
-1. Database Setup - right now, only MySQL (or its offshoots, like MariaDB or Percona are supported).
+2. Database Setup - right now, only MySQL (or its offshoots, like MariaDB or Percona are supported).
 Create the credentials for the database using either the command line or the cPanel Database Wizard.
-1. Composer Install - only if you have cloned it from git or downloaded the "raw" zip/tar and not a release or distributed version
+3. Composer Install - only if you have cloned it from git or downloaded the "raw" zip/tar and not a release or distributed version
-1. Running the installer - This is a web interface, through which you can also import your older phpvms 2.x or 5.x install
+4. Running the installer - This is a web interface, through which you can also import your older phpvms 2.x or 5.x install

-## 1. Create the Database
+## Create the Database

 Before running the install, you need to configure the database with the database itself and the credentials.
 Refer to your hosts documentation for specifics -